 - Graduate Admissions Pre-Audition Screening

 Along with the application to the UK School of Music, all graduate student applicants for Percussion must submit a Pre-audition Screening Video Portfolio on DVD (NTSC format) or online (YouTube, Vimeo, or similar service accessible without restriction in the U.S.) directly to the Director of Percussion Studies.
-The Video Portfolio must be postmarked (DVD) or posted online no later than December 15 of the year prior to entrance.
+The Video Portfolio must be postmarked (DVD) or posted online no later than December 1 of the year prior to entrance.
 All applicants should include a copy of their audition repertoire and resume with the screening DVD recording, or via email to the Director of Percussion Studies if posted electronically.
 Mailed screening materials should be clearly labeled and will not be returned.
 Video Portfolios will be reviewed and a select number of applicants will be invited to campus for a live audition/interview.
+Links to online materials can be provided in the audition application.
 Applicants not invited to a campus for an audition/interview will be notified that they have not been admitted for graduate study.

 The following list serves as a guide to choosing appropriate audition material for prospective graduate students.
-Please feel free to contact Professor Campbell, Director of Percussion Studies, if you have questions about appropriate literature.
+Please feel free to contact Joshua Smith, Director of Percussion Studies, if you have questions about appropriate literature.

 Pre-audition screening material to be submitted on DVD/e-portfolio must be unedited with complete selections/movements of works and include: